2 - 4 October 2019

 The 2019 Dublin Platform took place from 2 - 4 October in Dublin Castle, bringing together 114 human rights defenders 90 countries, to share experiences, learn from each other and come up with new and more effective strategies for their security and protection.

-[Dublin, Ireland] Simon Coveney, TD, Ireland’s Foreign Minister, and Michelle Bachelet, United Nations High Commissioner for Human Rights, opened the 2019 Dublin Platform for Human Rights Defenders by welcoming over 120 human rights defenders (HRDs) from more than 80 countries and calling for greater protection and support for HRDs at risk.
-Front Line Defenders Executive Director, Andrew Anderson, said that five human rights defenders were prevented from traveling to Dublin – Khadija Ismayilova (Azerbaijan), Oyub Titiev (Russia), Said Boudour (Algeria), and Michel Matos (Cuba).
+Simon Coveney, TD, Ireland’s Foreign Minister (right), and Michelle Bachelet, United Nations High Commissioner for Human Rights (center), opened the 2019 Dublin Platform for Human Rights Defenders by welcoming over 114 human rights defenders (HRDs) from 90 countries and calling for greater protection and support for HRDs at risk.
+Front Line Defenders Executive Director, Andrew Anderson (left), reported that five human rights defenders were prevented from traveling to Dublin – Khadija Ismayilova (Azerbaijan), Oyub Titiev (Russia), Said Boudour (Algeria), and Michel Matos (Cuba).

 EU Special Representative, Eamon Gilmore (left), and UN Special Rapporteur on the situation of human rights defenders, Michel Forst (right), each addressed the gathering and took questions from the HRDs.

 Over three days, human rights defenders shared tactics and strategies for their protection and security, while learning from each other about their struggles, protests, resistance movements and victories.